 Walking along the iconic Avenue des Champs-Élysées as we made our way to the Arc de Triomphe was an experience in itself.
-One side of the road was full of affordable brands that the everyday shopper could enter, confident that they’ll come out with a nice purchase.
+One side of the road was full of affordable brands that the everyday shopper could confidently enter, knowing they’ll come out with a nice purchase.
 Whist the other side of the road was full of luxury brands, with the majority of passerby’s only window shopping.

 I’ll never forget the entrance to the Abercrombie & Fitch store.
 You have to see it to believe it.
 As you step through a gate that looks like it’s from a French Palace, beautifully designed and covered in gold, you enter a box-hedged pathway that leads you to a small garden and then to another impressive door, which is the actual store entrance.
 With murals displayed on every wall, even if you don’t buy anything, this is definitely a store to check out.

 After my shock wore off at the impressiveness of the Abercrombie & Fitch store (I mean #storegoals), we headed directly for the Arc de Triomphe.
 The earlier you get there, the better, because this place can become tourist central!
 As we discovered.

 And trying to cross the road where there’s no pedestrian crossing, definitely a bad idea.
 I saw some tourists try and do so before quickly changing their mind.
 The roundabout is a constant flow of eager cars trying to get from point A to point B, cutting across lanes and in front of each other.
 It was utter chaos.